You can find the answers to many common admissions questions here.

 Q. How many students are accepted per year?

-For the 2018-2019 school year, we plan to accept approximately 40 students for Grade 10 (Pre-IB) enrollment, and another 40 students for Grade 11 (IBDP Year 1) enrollment.
+We accept approximately 40 students for Grade 10 (Pre-IB) enrollment, and another 40 students for Grade 11 (IBDP Year 1) enrollment.
 Students interested in enrolling at UWC ISAK Japan for Grade 10 will apply directly to UWC ISAK Japan.
-Grade 11 students are selected by the UWC National Committee in their home country.
+Grade 11 students are selected by the UWC National Committee in their home country, or apply through the UWC Global Selection Programme.

 Approximately 30% of our students in Grade 10 are Japanese citizens or residents of Japan.
 The remaining 70% of students join UWC ISAK Japan from around the world.